Jacob-Brown-950/SOC-Stack-Lab/README.md

   - Check agent logs: `/var/ossec/logs/ossec.log`.
   - Ensure that Wazuh-Manager and Wazuh-Dashboard are reachable.

-This guide covers the essential steps for setting up Wazuh components.
+This guide covers the essential steps for setting up Wazuh components and deploying the Wazuh agent.
 Refer to the Wazuh documentation for advanced configurations and additional details.